REVIEW: Hostess Brownies made with M&M’s & Hostess Brownies made with Milky Way

 First up are Hostess Brownies made with M&M’s.
 Each box contains six individually wrapped brownies that are studded with milk chocolate M&M’s.
 I know this is a simple formula, but we’re talking about one of my favorite candies ever used as a brownie topping instead of generic sprinkles or nuts or zebra chunks or whatever.
 Hostess Brownies made with M&M’s have a stiff sheet of chocolate frosting on top, with the M&M’s blended into the frosting and mixed throughout the brownie as well.

-The brownie itself – very tasty, but a tick behind Little Debbies’ version for me.
+The brownie itself – tasty but behind Little Debbies’ version.
 They’re softer and fluffier than the dense LD’s version, and the bitterness of the cocoa is more noticeable.
-Still chocolatey aka still delicious.
+However, they’re a bit dry.
 The frosting doesn’t add anything unique except for another playful texture to mess around with.

-The M&M’s, thankfully, are everywhere.
-They add a satisfying crunch to every bite of Hostess Brownies made with M&M’s, and the classic, creamy milk chocolate candy retains all the qualities you’ve come to expect from the candy.
+The M&M’s, thankfully, are plentiful.
+They add a satisfying crunch and the classic, creamy milk chocolate candy retains all the qualities you’ve come to expect from the candy.
 These little morsels of sweetness heighten the chocolate flavor and, because they’re working on a slightly more bitter backdrop, never become overpowering in their sweetness.
-Because the M&M’s have a more distinct flavor than other rainbow chip toppings, these are like Little Debbie’s Cosmic Brownies on crack.
-A+ for execution, even if only a B for innovation.
+The M&M’s have a more distinct flavor than the rainbow chip topping in Little Debbie’s Cosmic Brownies.
+However, the brownie isn’t quite as good.

 Fat Kid Tested, Fat Kid Approved Rating: 9 out of 10